UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/andrei.dragota/index.md

 ## Motivation

-As it can be probably guessed from the above paragraphs, I am want to combine 2 subjects which are on opposite measurement axis (creativity and art with engineering projects).
+As it can be probably guessed from the above paragraphs, I want to combine 2 subjects which are on opposite measurement axis (creativity and art with engineering projects).
 I believe that this project will help me understand how much time and effort developpers and engineers put when designing even just a little piece of the hardware part for the console or computer.
 Moreover, I'm keen on challenges and I wish to learn Rust as a new and innovative programming language, in comparison, I come from Java langaguage so Rust might be the perfect mix for me for C/C++ and Java.
 Furthermore (and last idea I promise) I want to create a small presentation involving statistics and measuring data to show that projects can be done in an equal rhythm with fun, creativity and hard work.

 ## Architecture